 Jazz in January

 If you're a die-hard jazz fan, here's a chance to savor the sounds you love during a mid-January jaunt to Tucson's funky historic core.
-Mingle with like-minded others during nearly nonstop shows at downtown and University of Arizona venues.
+Mingle with like-minded music-lovers during nearly nonstop shows at downtown and University of Arizona venues.
 Bask in warm winter sunshine.
 Refuel at restaurants and bars conveniently located just steps from music venues and streetcar line and discover why critics are raving about Tucson's innovative food scene.

 Tucson International Airport (TUS) is easy to get in and out of.
 It serves more than 3.4 million airline passengers annually.
 Nine airlines offer nearly 60 departures per day to 22 nonstop destination airports.
 Less than 10 miles south of downtown Tucson and the University of Arizona, the airport is convenient to major business and scenic destinations.

 If you're planning an overnight stay, Tucson has several options for lodging close to downtown and the UA, including Aloft Tucson University, Arizona Inn, Downtown Clifton Hotel Tucson, Lodge on the Desert, JW Marriott Tucson Starr Pass Resort & Spa.
 Other options are Best Western Plus, DoubleTree by Hilton, Hampton Inn & Suites, Hilton El Conquistador, La Quinta-Reid Park, Radisson Suites, Towneplace Suites by Marriott.
 See the full list of Visit Tucson partner accommodations.